angular/angular/aio/content/special-elements/core/ng-template.md

 <div class="alter is-helpful">

-  Note that if you simply wrap content inside an `<ng-template>` without instructing Angular to render it, such content will simply not appear in your application.
-As you can see in the following example, Angular does not render the middle "Hip!" in the phrase "Hip!
+  Note that if you wrap content inside an `<ng-template>` without instructing Angular to render it, such content will not appear on a page.
+For example, see the following HTML code, when handling it Angular won't render the middle "Hip!" in the phrase "Hip!
 Hip!
 Hooray!" because of the surrounding `<ng-template>`.

   ```html
     <p>Hip!</p>